Click on a question to read the answer.

-Roanoke and DCC TEAS testing is usually conducted mid-March.
-All qualified early applicants should receive additional details by early March 2023 regarding TEAS testing dates.
-(Laurel Ridge applicants will be completing the TEAS VI remotely with VWCC applicants.
+Roanoke and Join Venture TEAS testing is usually conducted mid-March.
+All qualified early applicants should receive additional details by mid-March 2024 regarding TEAS testing dates.
+(Laurel Ridge applicants will be completing the TEAS VI remotely with VWCC applicants.)

 Applicants can only test once.
 Those who have applied before and took the TEAS must test again (previous scores cannot be used).